SergioLoIacono/starter-academic2/content/authors/admin/_index.md

 highlight_name: false
 ---
   <p>
-I am a postdoctoral researcher in Sociology at Utrecht University.
+I am an Assistant Professor in Sociology at the University of Essex.
 In my work, I investigate what institutional and ecological factors facilitate cooperation and the development of sustainable societies.
   </p>
   <p>
 I focus on the role of social networks, learning processes, wealth (in)equality, and sanctioning institutions in the emergence of trust and pro-sociality.
 In doing so, I assess how discriminated minorities can be smoothly integrated in the society.